MonicB14/sparrow.bot/README.md

-# tweegram
+# Sparrow

 ## Description
-A Twitter Bot to
+A Telegram bot to fetch data from twitter.